 Candlelight concerts near you: Venues in Vienna

-Palais Coburg is a magnificent late classicist city palace dating from 1845, built on the historic Braunbastei in the heart of Vienna’s city center.
+Palais Coburg is a magnificent late-classical city palace dating from 1845, built on the historic Braunbastei in the heart of Vienna’s city center.
 The impressive building combines six centuries of architectural history and today houses an exclusive 5-star hotel residence as well as important Renaissance casemates from the 16th century.
-The special architectural feature with its free-standing columns earned the palace the popular name “Spargelburg”.
-Not far from St. Stephen’s Cathedral and the Vienna State Opera, it offers an ideal starting point for candlelight concerts.
-The nearest subway station, Stubentor, is just a 5-minute walk away.
+The architectural feature with its free-standing columns earned the palace the popular name “Spargelburg” (asparagus castle).
+Located not far from St. Stephen’s Cathedral and the Vienna State Opera, it offers an ideal location for candlelight concerts.
+The nearest underground station, Stubentor, is only a 5-minute walk away.

 Address: Coburgbastei 4